Ascension Christian is the first, and currently the only, Certified S.T.E.M. school in Louisiana

 Course Description: Provides a unique experience in teamwork and learning.
 In this course you will learn television broadcasting, news production, digital media, yearbook design, photography, and much more.
 You will learn how to use Adobe Photoshop, Adobe Illustrator, Adobe Premier Pro (video editing), Microsoft Publisher, and much more.
 This course is project-based, which means that you will not complete work in this class like you’ve done in most of the other classes you’ve taken.
 As a project-based learning environment, students are busy with multiple projects and need to be self-directed to be most successful.
 This course is loads of fun, but it does require students to meet deadlines routinely.

-Course Description: Band is a semester long course open to students with previous music experience.
-Class activities emphasize the development of instrument technique, tone production, tuning, fundamentals of music theory, music reading, and listening skills.
+Course Description: Orchestra is a music course open to students with previous music experience.
+Class activities emphasize the development of string instrument technique, tone production, tuning, fundamentals of music theory, music reading, and listening skills.

 Prerequisite: Speech I